ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 The gain (controlled by the slider) and/or exposure, driven by the arrows and toggled by the button that shows the F-stop (f/8 by default).

+The next control is the Saturation "S" button.

+The last control is the gamma one which is driven by the slider and is toggled between two previous values with the "Y" button.

+The Top Bar has two modes, which are switch with the 't' hotkey by default.
+When switched, the toolbar will change to the OpenColorIO menu buttons.

-The Input Color Space is right next to it.
+The Input Color Space is the first one.
 This is the OpenColorIO (OCIO) control of the image.

-Coming next, is the view and display control of OpenColorIO (OCIO).
+Coming next, are the View and Display control of OpenColorIO (OCIO).

-The "L" button brings up the OpenColorIO Looks, which allow adding an artistic look to the image, besides the normal ACES workflow.

-Finally, the last control is the gamma one which is driven by the slider and is toggled between two previous values with the "Y" button.
+Finally, there's the Look OCIO control.

 .. note::